duthied/Free-Friendika/doc/Install.md

 * Does ".htconfig.php" already exist?
 If yes, the automatic installation won't start
 * Are the settings inside "htconfig.php" correct?
 If not, edit the file again.
 * Is the empty MySQL-database created?
-If not, import the contents of "database.sql" with phpmyadmin or the mysql command line.
+If not, create it.

-For more information during the installation, you can use this command line option;
+For more information during the installation, you can use this command line option

     bin/console autoinstall -v